osc-vitap/OpenSource101/README.md

 </p>

 ### 4. Contribute!

+To help make contribution easy, we have made a fixed template for you to work on.
+Follow the steps provided below.

 We can finally get to contributing to the repository now!\
 Now that you've switched over to another branch, change directory into contributors.